 Lucas joined our group as computational associate after finishing his M.Sc. in bioinformatics at Delft University of Technology.
 He has several years of software engineering experience, obtained at small companies, large companies and as Google Summer of Code student.
 Lucas focusses mainly on designing mathematical models, algorithms and data structures to analyse bacterial genomic data, to support our projects like understanding Enterococcus antibiotic resistance.
 His work also contributes to his PhD thesis which he pursues at Delft University of Technology.

-Thomas Abeel is an Assistant Professor at the Department of Intelligent Systems of the Faculty of Electrical Engineering, Mathematics and Computer Science at the TU Delft.
+Thomas Abeel is an Associate Professor at the Department of Intelligent Systems of the Faculty of Electrical Engineering, Mathematics and Computer Science at the TU Delft.
 He is working with the Broad Bacterial Genomics group on several projects, including methods development projects.
 Read more

 Previous Group Members